madhuripawle18/KBS-Project/README.md

 * Evaluation of Results using confusion matrix, precision, recall and f1-score
 * Steps for production model
 * Final Dashboard for User Group

+## Refrences

+* S. Navadia, P. Yadav, J. Thomas and S. Shaikh, "Weather prediction: A novel approach for measuring and analyzing weather data," 2017 International Conference on I-SMAC (IoT in Social, Mobile, Analytics and Cloud) (I-SMAC), Palladam, 2017, pp. 414-417.

+* A. Omary, A. Wedyan, A. Zghoul, A. Banihani and I. Alsmadi, "An interactive predictive system for weather forecasting," 2012 International Conference on Computer, Information and Telecommunication Systems (CITS), Amman, 2012, pp. 1-4.

+* P. C. Reddy and A. S. Babu, "Survey on weather prediction using big data analystics," 2017 Second International Conference on Electrical, Computer and Communication Technologies (ICECCT), Coimbatore, 2017, pp. 1-6.